razshare/frizzante-docs/docs/prepare.md

-Whenever you start the server, enter dev mode or build your program, a make file task called `www-prepare` is executed.
+Whenever you launch `make dev` or `make build`, a makefile task called `www-prepare` is executed.

-This task is necessary, as it prepares all files needed for the project to function properly.

-This "preparation" phase is handled by the `prepare/main.go` program, which usually looks like this
+This "preparation" phase is handled by your `prepare/main.go`, which usually looks like this

 ```go
 package main